 RCT in clinical trials

+For a number of years, we have advised the Substance Use Scientific Committee (SUSC) of the HIV Prevention and Trials Network (HPTN) on clinical study design and execution, including RCT.
 In randomized controlled trials (RCT), study subjects are randomly allocated to two or more groups, treating them differently, and then comparing them with respect to a measured response.
 The intervention group receives the treatment being assessed, while the control group receives an alternative condition, such as a placebo or no intervention.
 The groups are followed under conditions of the trial design to determine the effectiveness and efficacy of the intervention.
-For a number of years, we have advised the Substance Use Scientific Committee (SUSC) of the HIV Prevention and Trials Network (HPTN) on clinical study design and execution.